Sheppard West station: History

-Sheppard West station (then named Downsview) was opened in 1996 as a one-stop "Spadina line" (as the northern section of the University branch of Line 1 was then called) extension north from Wilson station.
-The reason for such a short extension was that the provincial government was offering funds for subway expansion as part of the Network 2011 plan, but was debating whether the extension should form a link between the Spadina line and a future phase of the proposed Sheppard Line (which was only approved with a western terminus at the-then Sheppard station on the Yonge line), or continue further north, either to York University or as part of a loop to join the Spadina and Yonge line branches along the hydro corridor north of Finch Avenue.
-As an eventual Spadina line extension was later contemplated in any case, the short extension was built with the station constructed on a north–south alignment which favoured a further northward extension.
+Sheppard West station (then named Downsview) was opened in 1996 as a one-stop extension north of Wilson station.
+The reason for such a short extension was that the provincial government was offering funds for subway expansion as part of the Network 2011 plan, but was debating whether an extension should curve east to interline with a future phase of the proposed Sheppard Line (which was only approved with a western terminus at the-then Sheppard station on the Yonge line), or continue farther north as part of a loop to join the Spadina and Yonge line branches, either along the hydro corridor north of Finch Avenue or along Steeles Avenue via York University.
+The Sheppard line interlining idea was dropped in favour of the loop proposal – itself superseded in 2002 by the Vaughan extension plan, which was ultimately what was built.
+As a northward extension was chosen as part of the intervening loop plans, the short extension was built with the station constructed on a north–south alignment.

-Downsview was the northwestern terminus of the Yonge–University line for nearly twenty-two years and a major hub for TTC and Viva bus service.
-On December 17, 2017, the Toronto–York Spadina Subway Extension (TYSSE) north to Vaughan Metropolitan Centre station opened.
-On May 7 of that year, the station's name was changed from Downsview to Sheppard West in preparation for the opening of the TYSSE and to avoid confusion with the new Downsview Park station.
-After the extension opened, the station became a through station, with a number of bus routes rerouted to terminate at stations further north.

 Construction of an access track to Wilson Yard branching off the mainline south of station began in 2009 but was mothballed after a tunnel was completed in 2010.
 Track was not laid and the tunnel was sealed off with hoarding.
 However, the tunnel was put into service in 2018 after completion of an ongoing expansion project to expand the Wilson Yard.

-Concurrent with the opening of the TYSSE on December 17, 2017, this station became one of the first eight stations to discontinue sales of legacy TTC fare media (tokens and tickets), previously available at a fare collector booth.
+Concurrent with the opening of the extension on December 17, 2017, this station became one of the first eight stations to discontinue sales of legacy TTC fare media (tokens and tickets), previously available at the fare collector booth.
 Presto vending machines were available to sell Presto cards and to load funds onto them.
 On May 3, 2019, this station became one of the first ten stations to sell Presto tickets via Presto vending machines.